benleon68/electron_charge_to_mass_ratio/README.md

 This repository contains a Jupyter notebook analyasis of experimental data used to investigate the charge-to-mass ratio of the electron.
 The project uses Python for data analysis, plotting, and interpretation of results.

 ## Project Goals
-- Analyze experimental measurements and take into account uncertainty due to practical limitations
+- Analyze experimental measurements while accounting for uncertainty and practical limitations
 - Apply Python tools to organize data and generate plots
 - Interpret results in the context of the underlying physics